modbrin/directx12-lab/README.md

-# DirectX12 labs
+# DirectX12 labs Solution

-This repo contains a template for Basics of DirectX 12 labs
+Solution for Basics of DirectX 12 labs by **Maksim Surkov**.

 ## Pre requirements